lefmic/Sef/README.md

-# SEF - Sinmpe Extensible Framework #
+# SEF - Simple Extensible Framework #

 SEF is a simple and extensible micro-framework which uses [symfony/HttpFoundation](https://github.com/symfony/HttpFoundation) and [PHP-DI](https://github.com/PHP-DI/PHP-DI) to deliver you a starting point for your web application.